Empowering mission driven persons to tend life and improve well-being, for themselves and their communities.

-Located in Lancaster, Pennsylvania, First In Gardens (FIG) offers a proactive opportunity to serve First Responders and Veterans who want to connect.
+First In Gardens (FIG) is a proactive community space serving First Responders and Veterans who want to thrive.
+We embody gardening as a metaphor for our lives.

-Designed with Care Farming and Green Care principles, FIG is a community space in which understanding, care, compassion, and transformation exists.
-We understand the impact of trauma and the residual effects it perpetrates throughout our lives.
-At FIG, we holistically nurture well-being while physical, cognitive, emotional, and social benefits are experienced.
+Designed with Care Farming and Green Care principles, FIG is a place in which understanding, care, compassion, and transformation exists.
+We know the impact of trauma and the residual effects it perpetrates throughout our lives.
+At FIG, we nurture well-being while physical, cognitive, emotional, and social benefits are experienced.

 Together, we tend life.